-Students in the MS MFT degree program are reviewed formally at least twice each year.
+Students in the MS MFT degree program are reviewed once each year based on their academic performance.
 All students are required to undergo academic and clinical reviews of their performance by faculty and/or appropriate clinical supervisors.
-The policies and procedures used for these reviews are detailed in the School of Psychology Student Handbook and the MS MFT Practicum Manual.
+The policies and procedures used for these reviews are detailed in the School of Psychology Student Handbook and the MS MFT Clinical Training Manual.